newrelic/node-newrelic/README.md

 * X-ray transactions (depends on thread profiling)
 * capacity planning

-## LICENSE
+## License

-New Relic for Node is free-to-use, proprietary software.
-Please see the full license (found in [LICENSE](LICENSE) in this distribution) for details on its license and the licenses of its dependencies.
+New Relic for Node is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+> New Relic for Node also uses source code from third-party libraries.
+Full details on which libraries are used and the terms under which they are licensed can be found in the third-party notices document.

 [1]: https://nodei.co/npm/newrelic.png
 [2]: https://nodei.co/npm/newrelic